hpssjellis/particle.io-photon-high-school-robotics/README.md

-1. [The IoT rant](https://youtu.be/1ZYcCXPAMPo?list=PL57Dnr1H_egsL0r4RXPA4PY2yZhOJk5Nr) When I first started researching Roboitcs for the classroom I looked into what other teachers were doing with Lego Mindstorms, VEX robotics, I had messed around with Stamp micro-controllers and new about Arduino's and the Raspberry Pi's.
+1. [The IoT rant](https://youtu.be/1ZYcCXPAMPo?list=PL57Dnr1H_egsL0r4RXPA4PY2yZhOJk5Nr) When I first started researching Robotics for the classroom I looked into what other teachers were doing with Lego Mindstorms, VEX robotics, First programs.
+I had already messed around with Stamp micro-controllers and new about Arduino's and the Raspberry Pi's.
+All of these were great but either more like competitions or just really confusing.
+Arduinos have several versions which causes come issues.

 I found out about the Particle.io Photon predecessor the Spark Core and purchased it and started working with it but was really frustrated by all the weird issues surrounding learning robotics.
-However, as a multi-year computer programming teacher I was really impressed with the online IDE https://build.particle.io/ and the ability to flash code wirelessly since installing software into school computers has always been a frustrating route.
+However, as a multi-year computer programming teacher I was really impressed with the online IDE https://build.particle.io/ and the ability to flash code wirelessly, since installing software into school computers has always been a frustrating route.
 Website for the video [here](https://www.rocksetta.com/spark-core-photon/iot-rant/)

 Enjoy the rant.